Game Breaker: Super Robot Wars

 Super Robot Wars L

-Unlike its previous counterpart in K, Kenji's Jeeg starts with the Mach Drill and Jeeg BazookaCombination Attacks when you get him.
-Naturally, Jeeg can only use these attack when it's placed adjacent to the Big Shooter, but the Partner System remedies that easily.
+- Unlike its K counterpart, Kenji's Jeeg starts with the "Mach Drill" and "Jeeg Bazooka" Combination Attacks right off the bat.
+Naturally, Jeeg can only use these attacks when placed adjacent to the Big Shooter, but the "Partner System" remedies that easily.
 The best thing about this Jeeg?
-Mach Drill and Jeeg Bazooka consume ammo, not EN, which his normal weapons burn.
-The Big Shooter grants EN regeneration to its partner, making it an natural pairing with Jeeg, and prevents him from taking the Morale hit from resupplying normally.
+"Mach Drill" and "Jeeg Bazooka" consume ammo, not EN, which his normal weapons burn.
+The Big Shooter grants EN regeneration to its partner, making it a natural pairing with Jeeg, and prevents Kenji from taking a decrease to Will from resupplying normally.

-Their partner bonus is one of the big reasons for their brokenness in L: it's simply an increase in armor and mobility (Mazinkaiser) or accuracy (Great Mazinger).
+- Their partner bonus is one of the big reasons for their brokenness in L: it's simply an increase in armor and mobility (Mazinkaiser) or accuracy (Great Mazinger).
 On their own, the units' raw stats make them durable, but partnered up, they become Lightning Bruisers.

 - Gaiking or a least after Gaiking the Great is unlocked.
-A size "L" Lightning Bruiser super with exceptional attacks and the "Flame" pilot skillnote useful for supers, and unlike its K counterpart, its EN usage is much lower in L. While it needs a combination of three units to become Gaiking the Great, the Partner System easily solves this and is generally well worth one less unit slot to deploy it.
+A size "L" Lightning Bruiser super with exceptional attacks and the "Flame" pilot skillnote useful for supers, and unlike its K counterpart, its EN usage is much lower in L. While it needs a combination of three units to become Gaiking the Great, the "Partner System" easily solves this and is generally well worth one less unit slot to deploy it.

-A maximum level "Prevail" has greatly improved in L, as most pilots with the skill become quite hard to destroy at the lowest HP; among other things, an attack that normally deals around 2000+ points of damage to an allied unit will likely be rendered to around 10-20.
+- A maximum level "Prevail" has greatly improved in L, as most pilots with the skill become quite hard to destroy at the lowest HP; among other things, an attack that normally deals around 2000+ points of damage to an allied unit will likely be rendered to around 10-20.